A conversation between body and soul… or: Just eat the damn donut already!

 Soul: Churchill was fat.

-Body: Churchill is one of your heroes!
+Body: Churchill saved Europe from fascism!
+What the fuck have you done with your life?
 And here’s another thing.
 I’ve been meaning to bring this up…

 Soul: Bring what up?